anusham9/cms-backend/README.md

 ## Technologies
 In this project, I used Java Spring Boot and MySQL to store client and employee information and map each user to their respective roles.

 To get a JSON representation of the API definition, you can go to http://localhost:8080/api-docs.
+This gives an easy accessible UI for understanding and visualizing the REST APIs in this project.

 You can then use a swagger editor and paste the JSON file for readability of the file: https://editor.swagger.io/.